komalchahal/Credit_Card_Dashboard/README.md

 ## Key Business Insights

-Profitability: Identified that mid-age (26-45) customers in the High-Income bracket provide the best ROI.
+Profitability: Identified that mid-age (46-55) customers in the High-Income bracket provide the best ROI.

 Utilization: A high Credit Utilization Ratio correlates with higher revenue but also shows a spike in delinquency risk.

-Channel Adoption: "Online" and "Chip" transactions are growing faster than traditional "Swipe" methods.
+Transaction Method : "Swipe" transactions dominated over online and Chip transactions.

 Category Focus: The "Blue" card category maintains the highest customer volume, while "Gold/Platinum" cards show higher revenue per user.